 State of the Union Address – additional information

-As of 2016, the current President Barack Obama has delivered eight State of the Union Address speeches, each with fewer viewers than the previous one.
+Barack Obama delivered eight State of the Union Address speeches during his tenure, each with fewer viewers than the previous one.
 The first speech in 2009 gathered 52.4 million people in front of TV screens, but that figure fell to 31.33 million in 2016.
 The 2014 address, however, was among the most discussed TV specials on Twitter in the 2013-14 season, reaching 8.8 million users.
 In 2013, the most discussed issues from Barack Obama’s speech were education, minimum wage and economy.